Jenny Fraser

 Current Research Interests

-I am interested in the molecular pathways activated as cells adapt to various forms of stress and how these become dysregulated in various diseases and biomarkersof disease.
-Currently I am investigating the molecular biology of neuroendocrine transdifferentiation of prostate cancer and the role of exosomes in driving and maintaining neuroendocrine castrate resistant prostate cancer.
+I am interested in the molecular pathways that are activated as cells adapt to various forms of damage and stress and how these pathways become dysregulated in diseases.
+Currently, my lab is investigating the molecular mechanisms driving neuroendocrine transdifferentiation of prostate cancer as it adapts to resist anti-androgen therapies,particularly the powerful transcriptional mechanisms that are activated to drive the emergence of neuroendocrine castrate resistant prostate cancer.
+My lab is also investigating the potential role of extracellular vessicles (exosomes) in this process and their potential biomarkers to track its evolution.

 Education/Academic qualification